Dusty old helmet, rusty old gun, They sit in the corner and wait - Two souvenirs of the Second World War That have withstood the time, and the hate.

 After removing the dead TD commander, Audie sprayed deadly fire upon the German infantry.
 With the TD in danger of blowing up at any moment, the Germans gave it a wide berth.
 The black smoke streaming from the TD made it difficult for the Germans to see Audie, but it also reduced his view of the advancing infantry.
 At this point, Audie called in more artillery support even though it was dangerously close to his own position.

-He was alone and exposed to German fire from 3 sides, but his deadly fire killed dozens of Germans and caused their infantry attack to waver.
+Audie Murphy was alone and exposed to German fire from 3 sides, but his deadly fire killed dozens of Germans and caused their infantry attack to waiver.
 The enemy tanks, losing infantry support, began to fall back.

 The Germans had advanced to within 50 yards of Murphy when a nervous lieutenant from battalion headquarters inquired about the enemy’s position.
 Murphy replied, "If you just hold the phone a minute, I’ll let you talk to one of the bastards."
 Germans reached as close as 10 yards, only to be mowed down by his fire.

-By the war's end, Murphy had become the nation's most-decorated soldier, earning an unparalleled 33 medals, including every medal the United States could bestow for valor (some more than once), three from France and one from Belgium.
+By the war's end, Murphy had become the nation's most-decorated soldier.
+In 30 months, he earned an unparalleled 33 medals, including every medal the United States could bestow for valor (some more than once), three from France and one from Belgium.

 With his characteristic humility, Murphy discounted his heroics, saying, "It was not a heroic act.
 I figured if one man could do the job, why risk the lives of others."
 He also remarked many times, "The real heroes are the ones with the wooden crosses."